 In addition, only North American recognized dog breeds participated in the trials.
 This meant that no mixed dog breeds (or mutts) even participated.
 Even popular dog breeds, such as the Japanese Chin or the Goldendoodle, did not participate in the trials.

 How the Poodle Performed

 Poodles ranked at the top of the list.
 In fact, only one dog breed (the Border Collie) outperformed the Poodle.
-As a result, Poodles were classed in the top 10 smartest dog breed category – along with some good company.
+Because of their outstanding performance, Poodles were classed in the top 10 smartest dog breed category – along with some good company.

-In my opinion, what’s more impressive is that Poodles will obey a known command with a 95% or higher success rate.
-There are few dog breeds as obedient as the Poodle!
+In my opinion, what’s more impressive is that Poodles obeyed a known command with a 95% or higher success rate (on average).
+There are few dog breeds (or animals in general) as obedient as the Poodle!
 They love to work, even if its obedience training.

 Poodles vs. Average Intelligent Dogs